 Compact athletics facilities have been designed by England Athletics in partnership with Sport England and UK Athletics to offer a new type of athletics surface suitable for urban areas with space restrictions.
 The Compact Athletics initiative offers facilities planners a construction kit of ready-designed components that can be selected and assembled to make key physical skills - running, jumping, and throwing - accessible to younger users in urban areas.

-Blakedown were selected for the construction of the first ever compact athletics facility in the UK. » Go to Compact athletics tracks
+Blakedown were selected for the construction of the first ever compact athletics facility in the UK: Compact athletics tracks